Looking for information on Canadian dog food brands, but all your searches are returning products from the United States?

 They have had their moisture removed, which means they are a far denser source of nutrition than traditional meat cuts.

 However, Chicken isn’t the only ingredient present, and the formula also utilizes Barley, Peas, and Oats.
-This mix of grains and legumes provides carbohydrates and fiber.
+This unusual mix of grains and legumes provides a satisfactory portion of carbohydrates and fiber.

 The recipe also uses minor ingredients like Flaxseed and Alfalfa.
-These ingredients are added to provide minor health benefits.
-You can read more about them in our articles Flaxseed In Dog Food & Alfalfa In Dog Food.
+These ingredients are added to provide minor health benefits and micronutrients like the Omega 3 Fatty Acids.
+You can read more in-depth information about these ingredients in our articles Flaxseed In Dog Food & Alfalfa In Dog Food.

 Smack Prairie Harvest Pork Review